astridx/meinblog/sik/r/local-storage-react/index.md

         </form>

         {/* Result */}
-        {this.state.hits.map(item => (
+        {this.state.hits.map((item) => (
           <div key={item.objectID}>{item.title}</div>
         ))}
       </div>
-    );
+    )
   }
 }

-export default App;
+export default App
 ```

 There shouldn't be a request to the API made twice for the same search term, because the result should be cached in the local storage.
 If there are `cachedHits` in the `localStorage` instance, the cached result is set as state and no API request is performed.
 You can find the final project and source code in this [GitHub project](https://github.com/the-road-to-learn-react/react-local-storage-cache).
 If you like it, make sure to star it.

-*Note: Every complex object needs to be stored as JSON in the local storage.
-Since the result from the API is a complex JavaScript object, and not only a primitive String, it needs to be stringified when stored and parsed when retrieved from the storage.*
+_Note: Every complex object needs to be stored as JSON in the local storage.
+Since the result from the API is a complex JavaScript object, and not only a primitive String, it needs to be stringified when stored and parsed when retrieved from the storage._

 <Divider />